 Our most rural counties are the most likely to experience population loss, with an average of nearly 4% loss across the region.
-Of the 14 counties in the entirely rural group, only three saw population gains since 2010.
+Of the 14 counties in the entirely rural group, only two saw population gains since 2010.
 The chances of a county experiencing population growth increases as the number of town and urban census tracts in that county increases (Table 1).

-Table 1: Broken out by RUCA county groups, our most rural counties are least likely to experience population gains.Data: U.S. Census - Decennial Census & Population Estimates
+Table 1: Broken out by RUCA county groups, our most rural counties are least likely to experience population gains.Data: U.S. Census - Decennial Census & American Community Survey 5-year

-RUCA COUNTY GROUP COUNTIES IN GROUP COUNTIES WITH POP GROWTH % OF COUNTIES WITH POP GROWTH
+RUCA COUNTY GROUP COUNTIES IN COUNTIES WITH % OF COUNTIES

+GROUP POP GROWTH WITH POP GROWTH

-ENTIRELY RURAL 14 3 21%
+ENTIRELY RURAL 14 2 14%

-TOWN/RURAL MIX 35 17 49%
+TOWN/RURAL MIX 35 14 40%

-URBAN/TOWN/RURAL MIX 25 18 72%
+URBAN/TOWN/RURAL MIX 25 12 48%

-ENTIRELY URBAN 13 12 92%
+ENTIRELY URBAN 13 13 100%